 Arrive to San José at any time.
 There are no planned activities during the day, so check into the hotel and explore the city.
 Please try to arrive before 6pm for an important group welcome meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 If you arrive early enough, you'll have time to head into the city to visit a museum, shop or people-watch in the main plaza.
 As it is located in the central highlands, San José enjoys a moderate climate.
 Like most cities, San José has its good and bad sides.
 It is the centre of government, theatre, and art, as well as of air pollution and congestion.
 It has beautiful parks and museums, and a few beggars on the streets.
 It is big and often noisy, but even from its crowded downtown streets, you’ll often enjoy a view of the surrounding lush mountains.
 Probably the hardest thing you will do in San José, other than getting safely across busy streets, is keeping the street numbering systems straight.
 Street and avenue numbers are posted on buildings at the corners of some intersections.
 Keep looking as you walk, and you will eventually find one.
 The plaza is a good place to people-watch.
 A mime, juggler, marimba band, magician, or storyteller may be performing for whatever is collected when the hat is passed.
 Artisan booths are common, creating a regular arts and crafts fair atmosphere.
 A source of pride for the Ticos (Costa Ricans) is the National Theatre.
 Inaugurated in 1897, the building was paid for by coffee growers through a voluntary tax on every bag of coffee exported.
 The National Museum, housed in the Bellavista Fortress, offers exhibits on pre-Columbian art, colonial art and furniture and religious art within a 19th century building that was converted from a military fortress after the army was abolished.
 The Museum of Costa Rican Art, located in La Sabana Park used to be the international airport and this museum is in the old terminal building.
 The Jade Museum is on the 11th floor of the Instituto Nacional de Seguros building.
 In addition to the marvellous collection of jade objects, there are pre-Columbian ceramic and stone works as well as displays with archaeological and ethnographic information.
 The Gold Museum is located underneath the Plaza de la Cultura.
 Its spectacular collection of indigenous gold art belongs to the Central Bank of Costa Rica.
 The best and least expensive places to buy souvenirs in San José are the markets.
 The two main ones are the ones in Plaza de la Cultura, which is an outdoor open market, and the Central Market, where handicrafts are sold along with boots, fish, flour, herbal remedies, shirts and everything else you can imagine.
 Always watch your belongings and be ready for crowds.
 If you plan on spending a few days in San José prior to or after your tour, there are a number of activities within the city and area that you can participate in, many of them outdoors.

 Today is a full, action-packed day: an early morning start means we have time to hike back to Brujo and raft the Savegre River.
 Your backpacks will be exchanged for life vests and paddles while your bags are taken to our overnight stop in Dominical, what better way to get from A to B then naturally traveling down a scenic and exciting river that flows towards the Pacific coast.
 The Rio Savegre features class II,III, IV rapids and is considered one of the cleanest rivers in all of the Americas.
 Once in Dominical you will surely get some much needed rest at the local bungalows, complete with swimming pool.
-Estimated travel time: 2 hours hiking, depending on the pace of the group, then 1 hour by van to Dominical.
+Estimated travel time: Four hours hiking, depending on the pace of the group, four hours rafting, then 45 hour by van to Dominical.
 INCLUDED ACTIVITY: Whitewater rafting the Savegre River

 We will make an early morning start so we can optimize our beach time.
 Upon arrival at the trail's end we will be picked up in a private van and taken to Uvita, a small beach town on the Southwestern Pacific coast.
 Now you deserve some quality rest and relaxation time.
 Free day for hanging out in the hammock reading a book.
 For those that are still looking for another adrenaline rush, surf lessons are available.
 Other options could be a visit to the Ballena Marine National Park where between December to April you might witness the migration of Humpback whales through the area.
 If it’s not the right season, no worries – horseback riding, snorkeling, SCUBA diving or a visit to Cano Island are all great options.
 Estimated travel time: 2 hours hiking followed by 1 hour of driving.